0xmozak/mozak-vm/book/technical/memory_design_and_checking.md

 Loading and Storing to Memory are also constrained as a Starky trace in Mozak-VM.

-Like All STARK constraints.
-We have initialization constraints that constrain the initial values in the cells and transition constraints that constrain how the values in the cells should be updated.

 Consider the following Memory trace

 | Is Executed | ADDR | CLK | OP | VALUE | DIFF_ADDR | DIFF_ADDR_INV       | DIFF_CLK |